-We have over 33 million customers.
+We have 31.6 million customers.
 Every one of them has their own priorities and concerns.

 We exist to help them protect what’s important to them and to shape their futures.

 We look after our customers whatever life throws at them and try to prevent some of those problems from happening in the first place.

 Offering products to protect and inspire

-Our more than 60 green or accessible products and services across the world enable our customers to be more environmentally responsible or give them easier access to the protection they need for themselves and their families.
+Our over 100 green or accessible products and services across the world enable our customers to be more environmentally responsible or give them easier access to the protection they need for themselves and their families.